jumaallan/android-mpesa-api/README.md

 # Android M-Pesa Daraja SDK     [![CircleCI](https://circleci.com/gh/twigaeng/android-daraja-sdk.svg?style=shield)](https://circleci.com/gh/twigaeng/android-daraja-sdk)      [ ![Download](https://api.bintray.com/packages/twigatech/android-daraja-sdk/daraja/images/download.svg) ](https://bintray.com/twigatech/android-daraja-sdk/daraja/0.0.1)
-This is a simple Android M-PESA SDK to allow you to integrate Safaricom M-PESA API dubbed Daraja with your Android App with ease without knowing a thing.
+This is a simple Android M-PESA SDK to allow you to integrate Safaricom M-PESA API dubbed "Daraja" in your Android App with ease without knowing a thing.
 It’s easy.
 We promise.

 > This version only offers the STKPush Support.

-> We are build C2B, B2C and B2B Endpoints.
+> We are building C2B, B2C and B2B Endpoints.
 Feel free to contribute :)

 > We will be having Kotlin support soon also, as well as examples!